News & Views

 In administrative proceedings, the cases are usually resolved on the basis of written documentation.
 However, an oral hearing can be held if the court deems it necessary or if a private party requires it and the Administrative Court has no legal basis not to hold an oral hearing.
 An oral hearing may be necessary, for example, if it is necessary to hear a party or witnesses, but in practice the procedure is mostly based on written documentation.

-In the administrative cases, the court should also take into account by the legal principles of administrative law, including the principles of equality, purpose limitation, impartiality, proportionality, and legitimate expectations.
+In the administrative cases, the court should also take into account the legal principles of administrative law, including the principles of equality, purpose limitation, impartiality, proportionality, and legitimate expectations.
 In light of these principles, it is possible to examine whether the authority acted lawfully and exercised its discretion correctly when issuing the administrative decision.

 Conclusions